 Is this one of the reasons you used genetically modified substances in the B strain vaccine?

-It was asked about whether there is a strain B vaccine available in the UK, why not the US?
+It was asked whether there is a strain B vaccine available in the UK; why not in the US?

 Part of the answer was: